 Where can I get a vaccination?

-Flu vaccinations are also widely available in the community (at pharmacies, medical providers, etc.).
+Flu vaccinations should also be widely available in the community (at pharmacies, medical providers, etc.).

 Why should I get a flu vaccination?